Bfestus/tensorflow-assignment/README.md

-Neural Network Model using TensorFlow
+Neural Network Model using TensorFlow by Steven SHYAKA and Festus BIGIRIMANA Project Description
-Project Description
 This project demonstrates how to build, compile, and train a neural network using TensorFlow.
 The neural network is designed for multi-class classification, incorporating preprocessing, model building, training, and evaluation.
 It includes saving the trained model and making predictions on unseen data.